bparanj/crystal/electronics/book/basics/reactive-element.md

   Z = \sqrt{R^2 + X^2}
   $$
 - **Applications**: Reactive elements are crucial in various applications, including filtering, tuning circuits, and managing power in AC systems.

+PENDING

+Why is it called reactive?
+Does it react to something?